General Policy Information

 d.
 A Summary Review Will Normally be Completed Within 30 Days of the Incident

 e.
 The Final Summary Review Report Will be Forwarded to the Captain of the Audit, Policy & Research Section, who Shall Maintain the Records of all Summary Reviews of Firearms Discharges

 - Voting Members

 - Chair: FRBs will be chaired by an assistant chief.
-The chair will be selected on a rotating basis from a list maintained by the Audit, Policy & Research Section by the Assistant Chief of Staff.
+The chair will be selected on a rotating basis from a list maintained by the Audit, Policy & Research Section by the Chief of Staff.

 - The Captain of the Education & Training Section, or a representative from that section.

 - A captain who is not within the chain of command of the involved officer(s) or involved in the investigation.
 This captain will be selected on a rotating basis from a list maintained by the Audit, Policy & Research Section.